agarberg/weekend-sql-to-do-list/README.md

 ## Description
 In todays world, forgetfulness has become a pandemic and task prioritization has become a lost art.
-This application allows the user to input task and choose a priority level with a slider.
+This application allows the user to input a task and choose a priority level with a slider.
 A slider was chosen for ease of use.
 The user should have an easy way of portraying task priority without having to think about it.

 After a task has been submitted, a list will start and current tasks will be shown under the "Task Queue".